 The classic architecture and rustic charm of our early 20th Century cedar log cabins hearken back to a simpler time when sportsmen would retreat to Michigan’s northwoods and rivers to seek solitude through wilderness getaways to fish, hunt and explore.

 The resident trout population, makes for outstanding dry fly fishing.
 Spectacular rainbows, well-fed browns and vividly-colored brook trout rise to the prolific insect hatches which sustain the exceptional trout fishery that is the Little Manistee.

 Paddlers of all skill levels, whether fast-paced kayakers or the more traditional canoeist, will find their challenge by taking advantage of the natural resources in every direction throughout the miles of rivers in the Lake Michigan watershed.
 True river country!

 The Lodge is surrounded by miles of Manistee National Forest trails.
 Groomed trails are a top destination for the snowmobiler.
 The trails are accessible directly from the lodge.
 There is also a place here for the cross-country skier and snow shoer as well.

 The famed Pere Marquette River is 10 minutes south, the fabled Manistee River is just 20 minutes to the north, headwaters of the swift and scenic Pine River are just 5 minutes to the east, and the classic Hex waters of the Big Sable River are just a short drive to the west.
 Public access to all rivers and trails is generous.

-Dry fly drifters dream all winter long about the coming of May.
-As the piles of snow and drifts of…
+All winter long, dry fly drifters dream about the coming of May.
+As the piles of packed snow and ice…